gnublin/homebridge-lg-thinq/Plugin-Authorization-Setting.md

 ![](https://user-images.githubusercontent.com/54855446/132935957-917aafff-ef74-4af0-a367-207359b58cd8.png)

+## if you using Hoobs and LG account

+Put your `username` and `password` to plugin setting and it's done.

-## if you using Hoobs
+## if you using Hoobs and logged by Google account or Apple ID or Facebook account

-I recommended you should create new LG account (not logged by 3rd-party provider) and migrate all device to new account, it's faster
+I recommended you should create new LG account (not logged by 3rd-party provider) and migrate all device to new account, it's fastest

 or you can install `homebridge-config-ui-x` to use Custom UI feature